One could very well argue that what I was doing on a night like this was... Immoral, at best...

 KNOCK KNOCK KNOCK.

 "I'm coming.
-Chill."
-I mumbled, helping myself stand by hanging onto the bookshelf to my right.
+Stop," I mumbled, hanging onto the bookshelf to my left to stand up.

 I flinched.

-"Hey," I grinned, meeting the brown gaze of my visitor.
+"Hey," I smirked, meeting the brown gaze of my visitor.
+A strange warmth invaded my chest at her sight, much missed.

 Harper McCullin.

-My friend of 17 years stood there in funky pajama pants, a grey cloak over her ruffled hair, and eyes as puffy as mine.
+My friend of 17 years, in her funky pajama pants, wearing a grey coat over it.
+Her brown curly hair ruffled, and her eyes pretty much as puffy as mine.

 "I know my boyfriend cheated on me with you."
-She glared before I took another breath.
+She said.

 See all